Huntingdon Town Hall

 Huntingdon Town Hall is a municipal structure on Market Hill in Huntingdon, Cambridgeshire, England.
 The town hall, which was the headquarters of Huntingdon Borough Council, is a Grade II* listed building.

 History

-The first municipal building on Market Hill was a 17th courthouse which was arcaded on the ground floor, so that markets could be held, with an assembly room on the first floor.
+The first municipal building on Market Hill was a 17th-century courthouse which was arcaded on the ground floor, so that markets could be held, with an assembly room on the first floor.
 It was demolished in the mid-18th century to allow construction of the current building.